JonathanSedlakPSU/game450-labs/lab01/git-lab-README.md

   __IMPORTANT__: All your lab submissions will be commit links like this one to the respective code update, except otherwise mentioned.

+# How to Pull from remote repo
+- git fetch profremote
+- git merge profremote/main